Small Groups: Never more than 10-16 travelers—guaranteed!

 After breakfast, we enjoy a full-day tour of Jakarta, the capital and largest city of Indonesia.
 Originally a trading port of the Kingdom of Sunda in the fourth century, Jakarta caught the attention of the Dutch and became their colonial capital, known as Batavia, during the 17th and 18th centuries.
 When Indonesia declared its independence in 1945, Jakarta re-emerged as the symbol of both the nation’s freedom and its diverse cultural heritage.

-Nearby, we explore the neo-Gothic Catholic Cathedral, consecrated in 1901.
-We continue across the street to enormous Istiqlal Mosque, capped with a spherical dome.
+We begin our explorations in Medan Mederka (Liberty Square) with a visit to the enormous Istiqlal Mosque, capped with a spherical dome.
 It opened in 1978 as the national mosque of Indonesia, a country that is home to the world’s largest population of Muslims.
 Today, it remains the biggest mosque in Southeast Asia.
+We continue across the street to explore the neo-Gothic Catholic Cathedral, consecrated in 1901.

 We rise early for breakfast and check out of our hotel before a short ride to Bogor, home to a large Christian community.
 Here, we meet a local guide for a walking tour of the Bogor Botanical Gardens, a tropical oasis where we can see giant water lilies, a variety of palms, and some of the 3,000 types of orchids.